ainilaha/InternetSimulation/README.md

-This application is an Internet simulation via python.
+This application is an Internet simulation in python.
+It is included simulator of interfaces, hosts , routers and raw protocols such as ARP,RIP,IP, and TCP.
 Routers and physics transfer medias are simulated by process.
 The rest of features are pretty close to real network protocols.
 However, I have to revise some protocol on link layer so that I it can run on top of the simulated virtual systems.
+The principle of network has been remained.

+Note: Many details have been ignored due to time and effort, such as I have added fresh and expire on routing table but not on mac table.
+I have wrap TCP sockets but not for UDP since here my UDP is just for send RIP packets.

 This simulation run on top of python2.7 and using python structs lib serialize packets and frame